pdxiv/LuaScott/Adventure Editor Manual.md

 to the printer.

-The following table tells what conditions are searched for when doing an XREF on the appropriate data base section:
+The following table tells what conditions are searched for when doing an XREF on the appropriate database section:

 OBJECTS ROOMS BIT FLAGS